 Develop flute-playing fundamentals like tone production, finger technique, and breath control, and gain an understanding of the elusive idea of how to practice.
 (It's totally possible, and I'm going to show you how.)

 Learn about musical style and how to make appropriate, convincing decisions based on the given style.
 (Playing without style is like eating unseasoned food... yuck!)

 Most importantly, gain confidence by feeling 100% about these decisions you've made and knowing you have the technical resources and facility to back it up.
 When this happens is when playing becomes so much fun!
 The best performers don't seem like they're trying so hard.
 They just appear to be having a great time doing what they love.
 (Nope, no magic wand required!)

 Big Studio Happenings

 One mock audition per year: Just like a real audition, everyone will prepare the same list of orchestral excerpts to be performed behind a screen.
-Guest judges from the Albany Symphony Orchestra will help adjudicate, and once a winner is named, it's studio party time!
+Prominent musicians in the DMV will help adjudicate, and once a winner is named, it's studio party time!

 I believe everyone deserves to feel total confidence in what they do.
 Students who feel confident as players end up feeling more confident in many other aspects of their lives.
 As a performer myself, the best feeling comes right after a particularly fantastic performance, and this feeling continues for days (or even weeks) afterwards!
 Students deserve to know this feeling too, and my goal is to provide the resources and opportunities necessary to get students to that euphoric place.